On Thu, May 27, 2004 at 05:48:34PM +0100, Dominic Hargreaves wrote:

 http://tarr.uspto.gov/servlet/tarr?regser=serial&entry=74529414

 The world is big and mean, and we are neither of those.
-So I think even a
+So I think even a small amount of pre-emptive defense on our part - in this case, a trade mark - would help us.

 Don't even get me started on the patents issue :/